TABLE OF CONTENTS

 10.1.
 Each team will have 7 Players on the field.

 10.2.
 Teams can arrive 10 min before the start of a game to warm up and need 6 players to begin a game.
 If a game is not started 5 minutes after it is scheduled due to insufficient players, the result of the game is an automatic forfeit.

 10.6.
-All clothing worn underneath shirts and shorts must be either white or black.
+All clothing worn underneath shirts and shorts must be black.

 10.7.
 No jewelry is allowed to be worn.

 10.8.
 Players can not wear face coverings but are allowed backwards Official AFFL baseball hats and soft protective gear with no visible logos.

 10.9.
 Only registered players and coaches are allowed on a Team’s sideline

 11.1.
 All Officials will be trained and credentialed by the League.

 11.2.
 Up to six Officials will work each game: one Referee, two Linesmen and two Field Judges, and a Timekeeper.